7 Things You Should Never Clean with Vinegar

 In most cases, vinegar is a great all-purpose cleaner, but there are some things that you shouldn't clean with it.

-Granite and marble countertops
+Granite and Marble Countertops

 Using vinegar to clean your waxed furniture will dissolve the wax and leave the surface looking dull, says Cameron.
 Use a wax cleaning solvent to maintain the surface of your furniture instead.
 Next, check out some surprising uses for olive oil around your house.

 If you have natural stone tiles anywhere in your house, avoid cleaning them with vinegar, lemon, or ammonia.
 The acidity in the products etches and dulls the stone, says Elena Ledoux, owner of Superb Maids in Las Vegas, Nevada.
 To repair, it will require a very expensive re-polishing process.
+You won’t believe these floors are tile!

 “Cleaning egg messes with vinegar solution will cause the protein enzymes in the egg to coagulate and will make the stains even more impossible to clean up,” says Cameron.
 So, if you drop one on the floor while cooking, it’s better to wipe them up with something else.
 She suggests using some soap and warm water instead.
+Follow this checklist for a clean kitchen.

-Clothing with a mixture of bleach
+Clothing With a Mixture of Bleach

 Vinegar works great in the washer to get the musty smell out of your clothes and have them looking clean, but don’t think about throwing bleach in there, too.
 Mixing vinegar and bleach creates a toxic gas which is really bad for you and even worse for your clothes.
 Make sure to read about these other cleaning products you should never mix.